tock/libtock-c/examples/tests/ieee802154/README.md

 radio_rx: Receives packets only.
 radio_rxtx: Sends and receives packets.
 radio_tx: Sends packets only.
-radio_tx_direct: Send packets fully formed by userprocess.
+radio_tx_raw: Send packets fully formed by userprocess.
 This example sends an ACK packet.
 For forming headers, use the generic `ieee802154_send(..)` method.